-Researchers identify 'master coordinator' for aortic ruptureJune 20th, 2013 in Cardiology /
+Researchers identify 'master coordinator' for aortic ruptureJune 20, 2013 in Medicine & Health / Cardiology

 Every year, more than 16,000 Americans die as a result of what's known as an "aortic dissection"—a catastrophic rupture of the aorta, the body's largest artery.
 Once thought to be a simple structural failure, aortic dissection is now understood to be caused by an inflammatory process that weakens the artery's walls.